OEBench: Investigating Open Environment Challenges in Real-World Relational Data Streams: Experiments

 \rev{Among NN-based methods, naive NN and iCaRL typically outperform other NN-based techniques in classification tasks with high drifts.
-ICaRL is designed for classification tasks to store examples of each class, and it has the advantage of alleviating forgetting when the drift is relatively high.
+ICaRL is designed for classification tasks to store exemplars of each class, and it has the advantage of alleviating forgetting when the drift is relatively high.
 It also works well on regression tasks with high missing values.
-For streams with relatively low drifts, we recommend naive NN.
-For regression tasks with low missing values, naive NN and SEA-NN tend to outperform other methodologies.}
+For data streams with relatively low drifts, we recommend naive NN.
+For regression tasks with low missing values, naive NN and SEA-NN tend to outperform other methods.}

-\rev{Among tree-based methods, GBDT and SEA-GBDT yield the best effectiveness under high drifts.
+\rev{Among tree-based methods, GBDT and SEA-GBDT yield the best accuracy under high drifts.
 When the drifts are relatively low, SEA-DT is recommended.
 SEA-DT also works well in classification tasks with high drifts. }